promplate/core/python/README.md

 </Promplate/> = <template> // prompt
 ```

 **Promplate** is a prompting framework focusing on developing experience.
 However, it can also be a super-convenient SDK for simple LLM calls.
 Promplate progressively enhance your prompting workflow.
 And it values flexibility as well as perfect conventions.
-[Learn more](https://promplate.dev/py)
+[Try online](https://promplate.dev/py)

 ## Installation